SurgicalPhotonics/dlc-generic-analysis/README.md

 # DeepLabCut Generic Analysis

-A framework for creating graphical analysis applications in Python using DeepLabCut
+A framework for creating graphical analysis applications for DeepLabCut using Qt.